annausata/PetProject_SQL/README.md

 GROUP BY product_category, month
 ORDER BY product_category, month ;
 ```
-🔹 This query gives us the monthly revenue and customer count for each product category.
-However, we want to highlight only the most significant months.
+🔹 This query gives me the monthly revenue and customer count for each product category.
+However, I want to highlight only the most significant months.

-### 🔶 Identifying Top Revenue Months
+#### 🔶 Identifying Top Revenue Months
-To find the three months with the highest revenue for each product category, we use the RANK() function:
+To find the three months with the highest revenue for each product category, I use the RANK() function:
 ```
 WITH revenue_ranked AS (
     SELECT